Introduction

 Hypertonic saline has proven to be at least as effective as mannitol at reducing ICP.
 The choice between agents should be guided by individual patient factors rather than a simple efficacy comparison.

-Both agents are effective for ICP reduction with no significant differences in mortality or neurological outcomes.
+HTS and mannitol are both effective hyperosmolar agents for ICP reduction with no significant differences in mortality or neurological outcomes.

 HTS may have an advantage in TBI patients with refractory intracranial hypertension and may reduce ICP treatment failure rates.

-Consider patient comorbidities and volume status: HTS for hypovolemic/hypotensive patients; mannitol for euvolemic/hypertensive patients.
+Consider patient comorbidities and volume status when selecting an agent: HTS for hypovolemic/hypotensive patients; mannitol for euvolemic/hypertensive patients with fluid restrictions.

 Monitor serum osmolality (300–320 mOsm/L) and titrate based on ICP for both agents.